aakriti208/portfolio_ad/src/content/blog/03-astro-sphere-add-new-post-or-projects/index.md

 ---
-title: "Aakriti Dhakal: Adding a new post or project."
+title: "Astro: Adding a new post or project."
 summary: "Adding a new article (blog post or project) is pretty easy."
 date: "Mar 14 2024"
 draft: false
 tags:
   - Tutorial
   - Astro
-  - Aakriti Dhakal
 ---

 ### Basics